Building Community Connections for 117 Years

-The Commission consists of four members, appointed by Fayetteville’s City Council, to each serve a four-year staggered term.
+The Commission consists of four members, appointed by Fayetteville’s City Council, to each serve up to two four-year staggered terms.
 The Commissioners elect a Chair, Vice Chair, Secretary, and Treasurer; they meet on the second and fourth Wednesdays of each month.

 Since its inception, PWC’s operations have been located in the heart of Fayetteville.
 The site of the old City Hall on Green Street was leased in October 1914, for the purpose of erecting an office and an electrical substation for the Public Works Commission.
 The substation became overloaded during the 1930s and was relocated to Williams Street.
 The office facilities also became inadequate for the increased work of the Commission and a City Hall was erected on the site during 1941.
 A separate Public Works Commission Administration Building was completed in February 1966 at 508 Person Street.

 In 1987-1988, PWC purchased a 65-acre tract of land and began developing a centralized PWC Complex in order to consolidate all operating and administrative functions.
 This centralization of non-plant facilities lends itself to efficiency and effectiveness which extends to manpower requirements, equipment utilization, materials management, information flow, customer service, security, and control of operations.

 Facilities at the PWC Complex include the Operations Center, Administrative Building, Customer Payment Center, Fleet Management, Warehouse and Storage Yard, Electric Meter Shop, Apparatus Repair Shop, Water Meter Shop, Utility Field Services, Water/Wastewater Facilities Maintenance, Vehicle/Small Equipment Storage Sheds, and Electronic Fuel Islands.